Tribally Owned & Operated

 These developments made it so the tribe could continue to keep its costs down, while protecting and exercising its sovereign status.
 The Umpqua Indian Utility Cooperative is the first utility in the Northwest both owned and operated by an Indian tribe.

-The UIUC has seven board members as well as seventeen full-time employees.
+The UIUC has five board members as well as twenty-one full-time employees.